praveentiw10/InvoSync-GST-Billing-System/README.md

 ```

 ## 📄 License
 This project is for demonstration and production use within the specified internship scope.
-Developed at **MaMo Technolabs LLP**.

 ---